Anthony the Great: Veneration

 Veneration of Anthony in the East is more restrained.
 There are comparatively few icons and paintings of him.
 He is, however, regarded as the "first master of the desert and the pinnacle of holy monks", and there are monastic communities of the Maronite, Chaldean, and Orthodox churches which state that they follow his monastic rule.
-During the Middle Ages, Anthony, along with Quirinus of Neuss, Cornelius and Hubertus, was venerated as one of the Four Holy Marshals (Vier Marschälle Gottes) in the Rhineland.
+During the Middle Ages, Anthony, along with Quirinus of Neuss, Cornelius and Hubertus, was venerated as one of the Four Holy Marshals in the Rhineland.

 Anthony is remembered in the Anglican Communion with a Lesser Festival on 17 January.

 Though Anthony himself did not organize or create a monastery, a community grew around him based on his example of living an ascetic and isolated life.
 Athanasius' biography helped propagate Anthony's ideals.
 Athanasius writes, "For monks, the life of Anthony is a sufficient example of asceticism.

 His story influenced the conversion of Augustine of Hippo and John Chrysostom.

+The main centre of veneration of this saint in the Canary Islands (Spain) is located in the town of La Matanza de Acentejo, on the island of Tenerife.
+The sanctuary of San Antonio Abad is one of the oldest temples in the Canary Islands, founded shortly after the completion of the conquest of the archipelago.

 Coptic literature

-Examples of purely Coptic literature are the works of Anthony and Pachomius, who only spoke Coptic, and the sermons and preachings of Shenouda the Archmandrite, who chose to only write in Coptic.
-The earliest original writings in Coptic language were the letters by Anthony.
-During the 3rd and 4th centuries many ecclesiastics and monks wrote in Coptic.
+Examples of purely Coptic literature are the works of Anthony and Pachomius, who spoke only Coptic, and the sermons and preaching of Shenouda the Archmandrite, who chose to write only in Coptic.
+The earliest original writings in the Coptic language were the letters of Anthony.
+During the 3rd and 4th centuries, many ecclesiastics and monks wrote in Coptic.